-- > Create a positive culture around issues of sexuality and relationships - Teach pupils the correct vocabulary to describe themselves and their bodies them an understanding of sexual development, and the importance of health and hygiene.
+- Create a positive culture around issues of sexuality and relationships - Teach pupils the correct vocabulary to describe themselves and their bodies - ➤ Teach KS4 students the knowledge they need to behave responsibly and make good choices around sex and relationships

+The aim of RSE is to give young people the information they need to help them develop healthy, nurturing relationships of all kinds, not just intimate relationships.
+It will provide a framework in which sensitive discussion can take place to prepare students for puberty, give them an understanding of sexual development, and the importance of health and hygiene.
 It should enable them to know what a healthy relationship looks like and what makes a good friend, a good colleague and a successful marriage or other type of committed relationship, and to create a positive culture around issues of sexuality and relationships.
 It will help students to develop feelings of self-respect, confidence and empathy.
 It will also cover contraception, developing intimate relationships and resisting pressure to have sex (and not applying pressure).
 It will teach what is acceptable and unacceptable behaviour in relationships.
 We will also ensure students are given the opportunity to use the correct vocabulary to describe themselves and their bodies.
 This will help pupils understand the positive effects that good relationships have on their mental wellbeing, identify when relationships are not right and understand how such situations can be managed.
 These sessions will also allow/encourage students to develop the skills they need as well as the information.